fnproject/tutorials/JavaFDKIntroduction/README.md

 function input.

 You can run the tests by building your function with `fn build`.
 This will cause Maven to compile and run the updated test class.
-You can also invoke your tests directly from Maven using `mvn test` or directly from your IDE.
+You can also invoke your tests directly from Maven using `mvn test` or from your IDE.

 ![](images/userinput.png)
 >`fn build`